 Interestingly, this outcome statement also includes two different levels of results.
 The UNDP Handbook correctly notes that "an outcome should not describe how it will be achieved and should avoid phrases such as 'improved through' or 'supported by means of.'"
 This is important to separate outcomes from outputs and activities and make the programme logic clear.
-Outcome 34 includes both means (enhanced capacity and skills) and results (more effective policy making and planning).
+Outcome 34 includes both means (enhanced capacity and skills) and results (change in behaviour: application of enhanced capacity and new skills for more effective policy making and planning).
 Capacity and skills should be referred to the outcome level, and improved policymaking is most likely expected impact.